 The training involves — the training is for, basically, if you’re in the Air Force, if you’re a down pilot, you need to know how to survive.
 You need to know how to evade the enemy, let’s say.
 You need to know how to resist interrogation and torture.
 And you need to know how to escape if you’re in a prisoner of war camp.

 And also, let me say that not only did I go through the training, but I was a facilitator for one year in the training.
 I went through the training in between my freshman and sophomore years.
 You got to remember that when I went through the training I was just a child, really.
-I was just turned eighteen — or nineteen, excuse me.
-And when I facilitated the training, I was only twenty.
+I was just turned 18 — or 19, excuse me.
+And when I facilitated the training, I was only 20.

 So, the part of the training that you seem to be focusing on for the show is the resistance part, and during that training was — let me just back up and say that during this I was delirious, not only because of the training, but I had broken my jaw before the training, and so just gotten my wires off, and so I hadn’t eaten in a long time.
 And so, it was a lot.
 It was a very difficult time.
 But I was, you know, having trouble sort of staying with myself during the training, because of the extreme hunger I was experiencing.

 The resistance part of the training, I don’t remember how long it lasted, but the whole training itself was six weeks.
 And so, the resistance part was probably about ten days.
 We were put into a very elaborate mock POW camp, which was above the Air Force Academy’s facility in Colorado Springs.